ADHD and Autism Assessment

 Brief report, letter, or form — $80 per 15 minutes

 A non-refundable scheduling deposit is required at the time of booking all assessment appointments.
 The deposit covers preparatory work completed before your first appointment and secures your place in the assessment schedule.
-If you attend your appointment, the deposit is credited in full toward your component fee on the day.
-If you need to cancel or reschedule, how the deposit is applied depends on the notice provided — please refer to the cancellation policy in your Assessment Agreement for full details.
+If you attend your appointment, the deposit is credited in full toward your session fee on the day.

 Additional Information

 A GP referral is not required to proceed with an assessment.
 Following the assessment, a copy of the written diagnostic report can be provided directly to your GP.
-If you would prefer a brief GP summary letter in addition, this can be requested following the feedback session — please speak with Bec about whether this is relevant to your situation.
-Your GP can use this documentation to support a referral to a psychiatrist if medication is something you wish to explore following an ADHD diagnosis.
+If you would prefer a brief GP summary letter in addition, this can be requested following the feedback session — please speak with Bec about whether this is relevant to your situation and note that this is billed separately.
+Your GP can use this documentation to support a referral to a psychiatrist or other specialists, if this is something you wish to explore following your assessment.

 In some cases, Bec may continue to work with assessment clients in individual therapy following the assessment, or draw on assessment findings to inform ongoing therapy for existing clients.